eusebiuuu/job-board/README.md

 ## Code snippets

 Among all the written code, some parts I consider more interesting and relevant.
-Thus, I want to show you in order to create a better picture of the way I approached some parts of the project.
+Thus, I want to show you in order to create a better picture of the way I approached them.

 #### Filtering functionality (redux reducer)
 ```js